-Described by participants as “the best seminar I have attended," this highly rated course features lectures (on voir dire, direct and cross examination, opening and closing arguments), followed by small group workshops & demonstrations.
+Described by participants as “the best seminar I have attended”, this highly rated course features lectures (on voir dire, direct and cross examination, opening and closing arguments), followed by small group workshops & demonstrations.

 Participants will learn the techniques and law for each trial skill, and then perform the skill in small groups mentored by outstanding trial attorneys.
 Following each group session, participants will observe an experienced trial attorney demonstrate the trial skill performed in small groups.
 Learning, performing, then observing how a trial is prepared and executed will give participants of all experience levels something concrete to take to their next trial.

-Registrants will receive a mock case at least two weeks before program to prepare and use during the program.
 Courtroom attire is required each day.
 This program is designed for attorneys with five or more years of experience.

 Jarvis & Hamilton Law Firm

-A Note from Our Chairs:
+A Note from Our Chair: